-The electrical and microelectronic engineering department offers both bachelor’s and master’s degrees that combine the rigor of theory with the flexibility of engineering practice.
+The department of Electrical and Microelectronic Engineering (EME) offers bachelor’s, master’s and doctoral degrees that combine the rigor of theory with the flexibility of engineering practice.
 From technology development to technology application, the innovations of electrical and microelectronic engineers are shaping our future.

 Faculty members in electrical and microelectronic engineering

 With the growing demand of energy and an ever-heightened awareness of environmental protection on a worldwide scale, every industry plays a role in developing and implementing solutions that reduce, prevent, or mitigate serious threats to our planet.
 It has become critical for electrical energy to be developed from sources that do not pollute the atmosphere or rely on the depletion of natural resources.
 Renewable sources, such as solar, wind, and geothermal, are essential for a sustainable future.
 How to improve the efficiency of existing electrical generation, transmission, and distribution systems is equally important.
 Demand for research and development in clean and renewable energy is growing quickly.
 Nearly every industry is focusing its efforts on developing and investing in clean and renewable energy options, creating exciting career opportunities where you can make a difference in the future of our environment.
 This option is part of the electrical engineering BS program.

 Smartphones, laptops, autonomous cars, cardiac pacemakers, blood pressure monitors, and more.
 These devices all embed computing systems into electrical components.
 And these systems require an electrical engineer with an understanding of computer engineering to help make them function efficiently.
 This option is part of the electrical engineering BS program.

 In RIT’s electrical engineering degree, you’ll synthesize science, mathematics, technology, and application-oriented designs into world-class consumer products, timely microprocessors, state-of-the-art computers, advanced electronic components, and much more.